devildances/Airflow_in_nutshell/airflow_elastic_postgres.md

-# Create Airflow Plugins with ElastichSearch and PostgreSQL
+# Create Airflow Plugins with ElasticSearch and PostgreSQL

 At this point, we'll answer some important questions: